getCUJO/confluent-platform/README.md

 A *systemd* managed distribution:
 - RHEL Family 7, tested on Centos

-Note: it should work fine on Debian 8 but the official docker image does not allow systemd to work easily, so it could not be tested.
+Note: it should work quite fine on Debian 8 (with some attributes tuning) but the official docker image does not allow systemd to work easily, so it could not be tested.

 Usage
 -----